Holic75/Baldurs-gate-dnd-3.5/README.md

 Advantages:
 – May use Cleansing Flames starting from level 1 number of times per day equal to 5 plus 1 per 2 points of Charisma above 10.
 ```
-Cleansing Flames:  Priest creates a burst of cleansing fire that affects all creatures  in a 30-foot radius centered on <PRO_HIMHER>.
+Cleansing Flames:  Priest creates a burst of cleansing fire that affects all creatures  in a 30-foot radius centered on her.
 All allied living creatures are healed for 1d8 hit points per Channel Energy Level of the caster.
 All hostile creatures are blinded for 2 rounds, additionally evil creatures suffer 1d8 points of magical damage per Channel Energy Level of the caster unless they make a save vs. spell with a penalty equal to one fourth of the caster level rounded down +2.
 In which case they receive only half damage and are not subject to blind effect.
 ```